SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** One out of two two boys who commited to learn Web Development has been out now.
 He said everything is so compliated, I was thinking to punch him on his face but then I told him, as you want.
 So now, only one guy is left, his name is Gulshan.
 I will try to make him understand everything what I know.
 And JS of developer.mozilla.org I'm coming to grab you from 1st April 2017.

 **Link to work:** You can check today's progress here https://www.beta.freecodecamp.com/srrohitkandpal

+### Day 21: March 24, 2017

+**Today's Progress**: Just read out articles of CSS on developer.mozilla.org.

+**Thoughts:** I haven't done any coding doday, and quiet frankly not making any project from last 1 week.
+I think this will gonna happen max till this Sunday.

+**Link to work:** No links to show today. :(